How to Protect Financial Android Apps From Reverse Engineering

 One of the most common ways threat actors attack a mobile financial app is reverse engineering.
 An attacker will typically download the targeted app from an app store and analyze the app within their local environment using a variety of tools.
 If the reverse engineering attempt is successful, threat actors can access financial data and personally identifiable information (PII) in the app, putting the mobile app’s publisher and financial institution at risk for revenue loss, fines, and brand reputation damage as a result of fraud.

-In this blog, we’ll examine what information threat actors target with reverse engineering, common financial app security vulnerabilities, and how to protect your app from these attacks.
+In this blog, we’ll examine what information threat actors target with reverse engineering, common financial app security vulnerabilities, and how to protect your iOS and Android apps from reverse engineering attacks.

 What are threat actors targeting in reverse engineering?